JakeMoralez/FlectoneWeb/pulse/en/docs/message/contact/spit/index.md

 ### `format`

-The message sent to the player who was spat on.
+The message sent to the player who was spat on

 [//]: # (message.yml)
 <!--@include: @/parts/words.md#setting-->